-The best surf and SUP instructors on Maui have an ability to adapt their teaching style so that all guests can learn, have fun, feel safe, and have an overall successful first lesson.
-Visit Maui for the best vacation of your life, learn new skills, and become the water sports enthusiast you always dreamed about!
+The best surf and SUP instructors on Maui can adapt their teaching style so that all guests can learn, have fun, feel safe, and have an overall successful first lesson.
+Visit Maui for the best vacation of your life, learn new skills, and become the water sports enthusiast you always dreamed!

 Located in North Kihei, all visitors and residents that are looking for an awesome time should spend an afternoon at Hitter’s Paradise.
 This family-friendly sports training environment offers an abundance of entertainment opportunities for all; hitting lanes and a pitching lane for baseball and softball enthusiasts, video games, pool tables, and a bouncy castle.

-Hitter’s Paradise provides a wonderful space for good times and some healthy competition!
-Batting cages allow for slow and fast pitch softballs, and baseball batting set up for 45, 55, 65 and 75 mph.
+Hitter’s Paradise provides a fantastic space for good times and some healthy competition!
+Batting cages allow for slow and fastpitch softballs, and baseball batting set up for 45, 55, 65 and 75 mph.
 Professional instruction is available, bats and helmets are available for use, and snacks and drinks are available for purchase.

-The bouncy castle is open every Friday, Saturday and Sunday, and is free for any customer.
-Hitter’s Paradise is open 7-days a week, and is a great place to have birthday party, an impromptu date night, or a fun family activity.
+The bouncy castle is open every Friday, Saturday, and Sunday, and is free for any customer.
+Hitter’s Paradise is open 7-days a week and is a great place to have a birthday party, an impromptu date night, or a fun family activity.

 For more information, please visit Hitters Paradise.

-Maui’s only Inline Skating Rink is located oceanfront at Kalama Beach Park in Kihei.
-This outdoor skating rink is operating by the Maui Inline Hockey Association (MIHA), and primarily run off of donations, club dues, and public skate hours.
+Maui’s only Inline Skating Rink is on the oceanfront at Kalama Beach Park in Kihei.
+This outdoor skating rink is operating by the Maui Inline Hockey Association (MIHA) and primarily run off of donations, club dues, and public skate hours.
 MIHA offers a space for Youth Hockey, Competitive and Recreational Adult Hockey, and is home to Maui’s infamous Roller Girls.
-But, MIHA is not closed to the public!
+But, MIHA is open to the public!
 Visitors and residents are encouraged to channel their inner child, and plan a skating date with all their fun roller friends!

 Maui Inline Hockey Association offers public skating three days a week.
 Hours of operation are Wednesdays from 6-8pm, and on Fridays and Saturdays from 6-9pm.
 Rental skates are available to the public at just $5 a pair.
 Protective equipment (helmets, elbow pads, wrist guards and knee pads) is available for use at no additional cost.